reportportal/agent-js-postman/README.md

 );

 // To run several collections
-// Note, this will create multiple launches that you can merge into one manually via the UI fs.readdir('./collections_folder_path', (err, files) => {
+// Note, this will create multiple launches, so you can merge into one manually via the UI or API fs.readdir("./collections_folder_path", (err, files) => {
     if (err) {
         throw err;
     }